brevzin/cpp_proposals/118x_spaceship/spaceship-is-compare.md

         }
     };

-Or it would, if the highlighted line were valid. `Legacy` has no `<=>`, so that pairwise comparison is invalid, so the operator function would be defined as deleted.
+Or it would, if the highlighted line were valid. `Legacy` has no `<=>`, so that pairwise comparison is ill-formed, so the operator function would be defined as deleted.

 # Proposal